IAS 37, provision for review of buildings where EWS or cladding solutions have been used and contingent liabilities

 External wall systems and associated review

 The estimates are based on key assumptions that will be updated as work and time progresses.
-The sensitivity of the provision held at the balance sheet date to the following possible movements in those assumptions is shown below:
+The sensitivity of the provision held at the balance sheet date to the following possible movements in key assumptions is shown below, assuming that the contingency is not utilised:

-Management have made estimates as to the future costs, to the extent of the remedial works required and the costs of providing alternative accommodation to those affected.
+Management have made estimates as to the future costs, extent of the remedial works required and the costs of providing alternative accommodation to any residents affected by the remedial works.
 The Financial Statements have been prepared based on currently available information, including known costs and quotations where possible.
 However, the extent, cost and timing of remedial work may change as work progresses.

 Contingent liabilities related to subsidiaries